slash071/atlas/src/chapter_02/sub/branches.md

-## Git branches
+## Git Branches

-List all branches:
+To list all branches, both local and remote:

 ```bash
 git branch -a
 ```

-This command will list both local and remote branches.
-It will mark the current active branch by an asterisk.
+The current active branch will be marked by an asterisk.

-Create a new branch:
+To create a new branch:

 ```bash
 git branch <name>
 ```

-Switch branches:
+To switch branches:

 ```bash
 git checkout <branch>
 ```

-Rename a branch:
+To rename a branch:

 ```bash
 git branch -m <name> <newname>
 ```

-delete a branch:
+To delete a branch:

 ```bash
 git branch -d <branch>
 ```

-You can't delete a branch that your currently on.
-You need to at least be on a different branch before this action.
+> You can't delete the branch you’re currently on.
+Switch to a different branch first before this action.

 #### Two steps at once